Global-Health-Engineering/arduino-opc-portable-and-sationary/README.md

 #### Step 2: Preparing OPC cable

-**Required components & tools:**
-- 6 pin connector (matching the one on the DLS)
-- OPC wire
-- Approptiate crimping tool
-- Wire stripper

 In this step, the wire to connect the OPC to the DLS is prepared.

 --TODO

+#### Step 3: Preparing the (USB) power cable

+--TODO

-#### Step 3: Putting it all together
+#### Step 4: Putting it all together

 With the DLS and OPC cable prepared, take the Arduino UNO and place the DLS on top.
 Make sure to line up all of the headers correctly and carefully push the DLS down onto the UNO.
-Next, insert a CR1220 button cell battery into the holder on the DLS.
-Connect the OPC using the 6 pin connector.
+Next, insert a CR1220 button cell battery into the holder on the DLs and connect the OPC using the 6 pin connector.
+If you printed the housings, it might be easier to screw the UNO onto its mountng spots before putting the DLS on top and to screw in the OPC before connecting its cable to the DLS.

-Congratulations, your the core of your PM monitor is now fully assembled!
+Congratulations, the core of your PM monitor is now fully assembled!
+If you printed the housings, mount the OPC it is easier to screw the UNO into this before placing the DLS on top.

 ### 2.2.
 Stationary monitor

 The assembly of the stationary is a bit more involved than that of the portable one.
 The main reason for this is a pin conflict between the Adafruit DLS and the DFRobot SIM shield.
 Other than this, the process is very similar to that of the portable one.

+#### Step 1: Assembling RTC shield

+#### Step 2: Preparing the OPC cable

+#### Step 3: Preparing the power cable

+#### Step 4: Replacing the UNO's headers

+#### Step 5: Soldering the SIM shield jumper wire

+#### Step 6: Putting it all together